 For connections, the greeter will meet you near the air bridge and will guide and escort you through the arrival, departure and transfer processes needed for your connection, right through to your airline lounge or the gate.

-For more than 10 years our Japan Airport Assistance and Booking Team has assisted thousands of travellers pass smoothly through busy airports.
-Before you book, Fast Track’s tools and expert staff will help you understand and choose the exact service you need at the lowest possible cost.
+For more than 10 years our Japan Airport Assistance and Booking Team has assisted hundreds of travellers pass smoothly through busy Japanese airports.
+And before you order, Fast Track’s booking tools and expert staff will help you understand and choose the exact service you need at the lowest possible cost.

 Fast Track services are available to any traveler, on any airline, and in any cabin class, and in all major airports around Asia, the Middle East & Africa.